 There are over twenty species of cyclamen plants grown for their flowers, decorative foliage, and low light requirements.
 Often sold by florists as flowering houseplants, cyclamen can also be grown outdoors as perennials in many climates.
 While cyclamen are tuberous plants and usually propagated by dividing, Mother Nature provides all plants with natural propagation methods.
 If you’ve ever wondered “do cyclamen plants produce seed,” continue reading to learn about the interesting nature of cyclamen plant seeds.

 As houseplants, cyclamen are either deadheaded too frequently to produce seed or they just don’t survive long enough.
 By not deadheading all the cyclamen blooms on florist cyclamen, you can allow viable seed to grow for propagation of new plants.

-After blooms fade, the flower stems will elongate and curl, spiral or arch down toward the soil.
+After blooms fade, the flower stems will elongate and curl, spiral, or arch down toward the soil.
 Some describe these curled stems as looking like snakes.
 At the end of each stem, a round seed capsule will form.
-Depending on variety, these seed capsules can hold 6-12 seeds.
+Depending on variety, these seed capsules can hold six to twelve seeds.

 How Can You Get Seeds from a Cyclamen?

 If you are propagating indoor cyclamen plants or wish to propagate new garden cyclamen plants in a specific area, you will need to collect the seeds.
 In garden plants, this can be done by wrapping pieces of nylon pantyhose around the seed heads before they ripen.
 Another common method of harvesting seeds is placing paper bags over the seed heads, but cyclamen seeds are small, and this method can be hard to do without damaging them.